Chen2001z/Cyclistic-Case-Study/README.md

 ### Data Preparation
 - CSV trip data from Jan 2023 to Dec 2023 ('202301-divvy-tripdata.zip' - '202312-divvy-tripdata.zip') are downloaded from the [link above](https://divvy-tripdata.s3.amazonaws.com/index.html) and uploaded to Google Cloud Storage.
+- Files are then imported into Google BigQuery for data processing and cleaning using SQL.
 > [!NOTE]
-> Files cannot be directly uploaded to Google BigQuery tables because the files exceed the 100MB size limit.
+> This set of files cannot be directly uploaded to Google BigQuery tables because the files exceed the 100MB size limit.
-- Files are then imported into Google BigQuery for data processing and cleaning using SQL.

 ## Process
 ### Combining Data